 Get Started

-Wisconsin employers are required to provide an employee’s final paycheck by the next scheduled payday, whether the employee was terminated or quit.
-Sales agents employed on a commission basis are exempt.
+Wisconsin employers must provide an employee’s final paycheck by the next scheduled payday, whether the employee resigned or was terminated.
+Commission-based sales agents are an exception.
+Final wages must include all earned, unpaid wages and salary.

 Contact BenHR